AshviniFulpagar/Stat628-Module3/README.md

 *Data pre-processing part:*

-1. Based on "function_grep.R" to get the clean_data "review_Chinese.csv", "business_Chinese.csv". (grep business and corresponding reviews with a specific category you are interested in)
+1. Based on "./code/function_grep.R" to get the clean_data "review_Chinese.csv", "business_Chinese.csv". (grep business and corresponding reviews with a specific category you are interested in)

-2. Based on "wordList.RMD" to get the new reviews file "review_Chinese_new.csv"
+2. Based on "./code/wordList.RMD" to get the new reviews file "review_Chinese_new.csv"

-3. Based on "wordList.RMD" to realize NLP and get "wordList_V2.csv"(contains the list of words which will be used in the following analysis)
+3. Based on "./code/wordList.RMD" to realize NLP and get "wordList_V2.csv"(contains the list of words which will be used in the following analysis)

-4. Based on "wordList.RMD" to get the new "business_filter.csv" file. (filter some businesses with little reviews)
+4. Based on "./code/wordList.RMD" to get the new "business_filter.csv" file. (filter some businesses with little reviews)

 *Further analysis:*